jonmierzwa/Twitter-Hate-Speech/README.md

 # Twitter-Hate-Speech
-Examine text data from tweets and leverage different types of learning models to classify tweets as offensive, hateful, or neither.
+- Objective: Examine text data from tweets and leverage different types of learning models to classify tweets as offensive, hateful, or neither.
+- Dataset: CSV file containing about 25,000 tweets and their content classifications.
+- Approach: Load in raw dataset, feature exploration, data cleaning/preprocessing, feature extraction, feature rankings, Logistic Regression model performance, and K-Means Clustering performance.
+- Key Findings: The Logistic Regression model achieved an overall accuracy score of about 89%, while the K-Means clustering did not appear to have too much trouble classifying the tweets either.
+When tasked with identifying the tweets as either hurtful/offensive or not, the clusters formed by the model appear very distinct with minimal overlap, suggesting how confident the model is during its decision making.
+However, it was harder for the K-Means model to decipher between hurtful, offensive, or neither.
+As expected, the divide between hurtful and offensive was foggier than the divide between hurtful/offensive and neither.